-Application performance management is an emerging data center discipline designed to ensure that workloads are delivering an appropriate level of performance to end users and to assist IT professionals in diagnosing the causes of
+Application performance management is an emerging data center discipline designed to ensure that workloads are delivering an appropriate level of performance to end users and to assist IT professionals in diagnosing the causes of workload performance issues.

 Application performance management (sometimes called business service management or monitoring) is based on the realization that system hardware performance is relatively easy to monitor, but hardware performance does not always translate to workload performance.
 The server may have the proper resources, yet workloads may still experience bottlenecks, conflict with one another or otherwise under perform.